nicklockwood/iCarousel/README.md

 	- (void)carousel:(iCarousel *)carousel didSelectItemAtIndex:(NSInteger)index;

-This method will fire if the user taps any carousel item view (not including placeholder views), including the currently selected view. **This method is currently only supported on the iOS version of iCarousel.**
+This method will fire if the user taps any carousel item view (not including placeholder views), including the currently selected view.
+This method will not fire if the user taps a control within the currently selected view (i.e. any view that is a subclass of UIControl). **This method is currently only supported on the iOS version of iCarousel.**

 Detecting Taps on Item Views